hodgettsp/ces_data/paper.md

 LINK: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DUS88V
 ```

-Character string calls can be accessed through the secondary function `get_cescodes()` discussed in the [*Supporting functions*](#Supporting-functions) section below.
+Character string argument calls for each CES survey can be accessed through the `get_cescodes()` function discussed in the [*Supporting functions*](#Supporting-functions) section.

-The `get_ces()` function takes one argument, either a character string call or index call, which calls the URL of an associated GitHub repository.
-If the provided call matches a member of a built-in vector, the associated file is downloaded using the `download.file()` function as a compressed .zip file and is stored temporarily in the package directory.
-If the provided call does not have a match in the built-in vector, then the process is stopped and a warning message stating `Error in get_ces(): Warning: Code not in table` is printed in the console.
-Upon downloading the file, the folder is unzipped using the `unzip` function and read into R using either the `read_dta()` or `read_sav()` functions from the `haven` package (Wickham & Miller, 2020).
-The data frame is then assigned using the `assign()` function as a data object in the global environment.
-The downloaded file and temporary file directory are then removed from the computer using the `unlink()` function.
-The citation for the survey dataset and original download location are printed in the console.

-Due to the structure of `get_ces()` it is possible to load the same dataset twice.
-This allows the downloaded files to be removed from the computer, while also allowing a dataset to be reloaded incase an unmanipulated version is required.
+The structure of `get_ces()` makes it possible to download and load the same dataset more than once.
+Before downloading the requested survey file, `get_ces()` checks if the file already exists in the download directory.
+While the function is designed to remove the downloaded file and associated directory, checking if the file already exists allows the function to know if something has not performed correctly.

 Dataset files are either of the type '.dta' or '.sav', meaning the datasets are loaded into R as the type labelled.
 The `get_ces()` function does not convert the values of the loaded tables to a factor type so as to not interfere with workflow.
 It is suggested that to do so, the `to_factor()` function from the `labelled` package (Lamarange, 2020) be used.
 An example is presented below.